Vanessa Morgan: Other work

 Morgan competed in the first season of the CTV reality competition series The Amazing Race Canada with her sister, Celina Mziray.
 They finished the race in third place.

 Personal life

 On July 3, 2019, Morgan became engaged to professional baseball player Michael Kopech.
 They were married on January 4, 2020.
 On June 19, 2020, Kopech filed for divorce.
 On July 24, 2020, Morgan announced she was pregnant.
 As of December 2020, the divorce case was pending.
 In 2021, Morgan gave birth to a son.
+Morgan and Kopech officially divorced in 2021.
+In 2024, Morgan gave birth to a daughter fathered by Canadian basketball player James Karnik.
+Morgan announced her engagement to Karnik on December 24, 2024.